*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Is Barcelona safe at night?

 Have common sense as crimes are more common at night, particularly starting around 11 pm.
 Again, Born, the Gothic Quarter, Barceloneta, and Raval are more prone to thefts.
 Stay in well-lit areas, and try to walk with other people.
 Power in numbers!
 If you take the metro (open all Saturday night), don’t fall asleep.
 Better yet, take a taxi to your hotel.
-Many thefts happen in the wee hours also – as people are coming home exhausted from a merry night.
+Many thefts and crime happen in the wee hours also – as people are coming home exhausted from a merry night.
 Be alert.

 What if I have a room on the first floor?